 - 1.25 Aeroplan points per dollar spent on all other eligible purchases.

-Let’s get the elephant in the room out of the way early on; as the American Express Aeroplan Reserve card is a premium metal credit card, it comes with a premium annual fee.
+Let’s get the elephant in the room out of the way early on; as the American Express Aeroplan Reserve card is a premium metal credit card, it comes with a premium annual fee of $599.

-A $599 annual fee is on par with other premium Aeroplan cards, such as the TD Aeroplan Visa Infinite Privilege and CIBC Aeroplan Visa Infinite Privilege.
+This annual fee is on par with other premium Aeroplan credit cards, such as the TD Aeroplan Visa Infinite Privilege card and CIBC Aeroplan Visa Infinite Privilege card.
 With that in mind, it would be worth comparing against these other options before applying to ensure you are getting the best welcome bonus and benefits for yourself.

-High annual fees, while initially daunting for those newer to the travel hacking scene, can be worth it depending on what the card offers.
+High annual fees, while initially daunting for those newer to miles and points, can be worth it depending on what the card offers.
 I always recommend looking at the total value proposition of the card (welcome bonus + benefits + insurance coverages) to determine if you can extract significant value from the card above what you would be paying for an annual fee.

 Now that we have touched on the value of the Aeroplan points welcome bonus and the annual fee, let’s take a look at the benefits to see what other value you can get out of the American Express Aeroplan Reserve card.